Human recombinant epidermal growth factor. Medicinal reference book geotar. Restrictions on use

 In general, the official position regarding the use of growth factors in cosmetology can be formulated as follows:

-• - Do not use products with growth factors at a young age, "for prevention."
+• - Do not use products with growth factors in at a young age, “for prevention.”
 It is advisable to use such cosmetic preparations only when signs of skin aging appear: wrinkles, age-related dryness, etc.

-LIKE THIS ARTICLE?
+DO YOU LIKE THIS ARTICLE?

 Pro